Open April 12 - October 13

 With time on your hands, you can enhance your life with a visit to this art museum.
 It makes an enjoyable visit for adults and children alike.
 The gift shop also features unique homemade products you'll be hard pressed to find anywhere else..

 This unique nature center has eight miles of trails meandering through its 1000 acres.
 The trail system includes boardwalks, observation platforms, and an easily accessible barrier-free walkway.
 Trails running along the Paw Paw River bluffs provide great views of the river valley below.
 Boardwalks and observation platforms in the flood plain give you an up-close look at wetland wildlife and habitats including wet forests, cattail marshes, shrub carrs, and even a unique alkaline wetland called a fen.
 The best part is that you can see it all without even getting your feet wet!

 Harbor Shores has become a premier destination for golfers throughout the Midwest and can be part of your vacation activities.
 Bragging rights are included with your outing at no additional charge.
 After playing on this Jack Nichlaus signature course, you'll be able to tell your friends back home that you drove from the tees, walked across the lush fairways, and sank a birdie in the same cup where some of the game's greatest players walked when they competed in one of golf's premier events – The Senior PGA Championship.
-This major championship, known for its intense competition among the legendary names in golf, made its home at Harbor Shores in 2012, 2014 & 2016.
+This major championship, known for its intense competition among the legendary names in golf, comes to the area every other year and had made its home at Harbor Shores since 2012.

 Great lakes fishing doesn't get any better than fishing Lake Michigan with a number of available fishing charter companies.
 Outstanding fishing for King and Coho Salmon, Skamania, Steelhead, Brown Trout, and Lake Trout fishing takes place from April through September, and fantastic Lake Michigan Perch Fishing June through September.